The Changes in the 2012 Policy are as follows:

 Yes, if complainants have serious issues regarding compliance, they may request for compliance review during the problem-solving phase.
 They may however, only do so after completion of step 3 in the problem solving phase.
 In such cases, the problem-solving and compliance review will run in parallel.

 The complainants, the executing agency or the private-project sponsor, and ADB are parties to a complaint.

 The time required to resolve a complaint varies from case to case depending on its complexity, nature and scope of the complaint.
 The time needed is also based on factors such as the need to translate documents, accessing and communicating with isolated communities, and facilitating problem solving.
 The maximum time allowed however is two years.

 If you think it might be an ADB project, you could ask the people working on the project if they know who is assisting it.
 You could also contact the ADB resident mission in your country and ask them.
 If you have access to the internet, you can check the ADB projects website to see if there is such a project listed.

 If complainants request that their identities be kept confidential, OSPF will respect that request and not divulge their names to other parties.
-In the later stages of resolving a complaint OSPF often convenes meetings among the parties, and the scope for this approach is restricted if the complainants do not wish to reveal their identities.
+In the later stages of resolving a complaint OSPF often convenes meetings among the parties, and this approach is restricted if the complainants do not wish to reveal their identities.
 In such cases other approaches, like individual meetings and shuttling between parties, can be pursued.